matthewwall/weert/data_model.md

 ## All other types
 For all other types besides timestamps, the same units are used in the RESTful API and in the database.
 They are always in the _metric_ unit system.
 Exactly which unit depends on the unit group a measurement belongs to.
 The measurement groups, and their corresponding metric unit, is given in the following table.
-Note that this corresponds to the weewx `METRICWX` unit system.
+Note that with the exception of entries marked with an asterisk (*), this corresponds to the weewx `METRICWX` unit system.

 <table style="font-family:monospace">